nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Step 3.** The execute method of the EditCommand is called and a Request object is created.
 This request object specifies the modifications of the various fields.

-**Step 4.** The Request object is then parsed as an argument to the Backend Class, which parses this request as an argument to a method in the EntryEndpoint class.
+**Step 4.** The Request object is then parsed as an argument to the Backend Class, which feeds this request as an argument to a method in the EntryEndpoint class.

 **Step 5.** The EntryEndpoint class then finds and modifies the entry as specified by the user.

 **Step 6.** Upon successful completion of the modification, the EntryEndpoint class returns a Response object to the Backend class.
 The Response object contains the updated fields of the entry.

 **Step 7.** The Backend class calls the save() method to update the Storage class with the edited entry.It then returns the Response object to the execute function in the EditCommand object.